Tornado: Climatology

-Tornadoes kill an average of 179 people per year in Bangladesh, the most in the world.
+Tornadoes kill an average of 179 people per year in Bangladesh, the highest number in the world.
 Reasons for this include the region's high population density, poor construction quality, and lack of tornado safety knowledge.
 Other areas of the world that have frequent tornadoes include South Africa, the La Plata Basin area, portions of Europe, Australia and New Zealand, and far eastern Asia.

 Tornadoes are most common in spring and least common in winter, but tornadoes can occur any time of year that favorable conditions occur.
 Spring and fall experience peaks of activity as those are the seasons when stronger winds, wind shear, and atmospheric instability are present.
 Tornadoes are focused in the right front quadrant of landfalling tropical cyclones, which tend to occur in the late summer and autumn.
 Tornadoes can also be spawned as a result of eyewall mesovortices, which persist until landfall.
+Tornados can even form during snow squalls events with no rain present.

 Tornado occurrence is highly dependent on the time of day, because of solar heating.
 Worldwide, most tornadoes occur in the late afternoon, between 15:00 (3 pm) and 19:00 (7 pm) local time, with a peak near 17:00 (5 pm).
 Destructive tornadoes can occur at any time of day.
 The Gainesville Tornado of 1936, one of the deadliest tornadoes in history, occurred at 8:30 am local time.

-The United Kingdom has the highest incidence of tornadoes per unit area of land in the world.
-Unsettled conditions and weather fronts transverse the British Isles at all times of the years, and are responsible for spawning the tornadoes, which consequently form at all times of the year.
+Of all countries, the United Kingdom has the highest incidence of tornadoes per unit area of land.
+These tornadoes form at all times of the year due to the frequency of unsettled conditions and movement of weather fronts.
 The United Kingdom has at least 34 tornadoes per year and possibly as many as 50.
 Most tornadoes in the United Kingdom are weak, but they are occasionally destructive.
 For example, the Birmingham tornado of 2005 and the London tornado of 2006 both registered F2 on the Fujita scale and both caused significant damage and injury.